-Oscar-nominated actor Colin Firth has been a passionate and dedicated activist for Oxfam for more than a decade.
-An advocate and humanitarian, he has lobbied for trade reform and appealed for appealed for donations to aid populations affected by food shortages and fluctuating food prices funds.
+Oscar and BAFTA-winning actor Colin Firth has been a passionate and dedicated activist for Oxfam for more than a decade.
+An advocate and humanitarian, he has lobbied for trade reform in Europe and appealed for donations to aid populations affected by food shortages and fluctuating food prices funds.

 For more than 10 years, Oscar and BAFTA-winning actor Colin Firth has been a passionate and dedicated activist for Oxfam.
 As one of the main supporters of Oxfam’s Make Trade Fair campaign, Firth has lobbied on behalf of millions of poor people struggling to overcome unfair trade rules.
 In 2004, he met the head of the World Trade Organization (WTO) in Geneva.
 In 2005, he traveled to Brussels to meet the European Union Trade Commissioner, and in 2007, Firth met with then United Kingdom's Prime Minister Gordon Brown and the UK's Trade Minister.
 An educated advocate, Firth has shown an enormous commitment to understanding and contributing to complex trade negotiations.

 In 2005, Firth traveled to Ethiopia, where he met coffee farmers struggling to bear the burden of collapsed world coffee prices.
 Until recently, Firth was a director of Café Progreso, a chain of fair trade coffee shops set up jointly by Oxfam in the UK and a group of coffee-growing cooperatives.